samgutentag/samgutentag.github.io/docs/_posts/2021-12-05-helium-hotpost-setup-indoor-options.md

 Ok, please keep reading.

-### The Hotspot needs to be connected to your internet.
+### The Hotspot needs to be connected to your internet

 The Hotspot connects to other Hotspots via [LoRaWan][helium-lorawan] (Long Range Wifi Access Network), and connects to the Internet using your Internet Connection.